Understanding Bingo Machines.

 This also has its implications for collectors who want to repair games.
 Pinball manufacturers are open and provide a lot of schematics, collectors have made repair manuals available, ..

 Anyway, as far as I know, the Wimi Miss Bowling has a protection which most people have a problem with.
 Part of the security code is kept in RAM.
-This means that if the battery dies, or, which happens most, if you disconnect cables (i.e. you disconnect the head from the body to move the machine), the machine will loose this memory and refuse to start.
+This means that if the battery dies, or, which happens most, if you disconnect cables (e.g. you disconnect the head from the body to move the machine), the machine will loose this memory and refuse to start.

 If you switch the machine now on, it's 'in code' and will only show specific numbers on the display.
 Nothing else happens.
 It thinks it has been tampered with, and requires the operator to initialize the machine.
 Without the correct tools, it is impossible to start this machine ever again !